August 17, 2020

 Overview

 Park at the base of Sunshine Village.
-Walk behind the lodge.
+Walk around the lodge on the right side.
 On the left is the trail head.
 At the first junction, turn right to Healy Pass.
-Continue straight, past the campground.
-At the Junction to Simpson Pass, turn right.
+Continue past the campground.
+At the Junction to Simpson Pass, veer right.
 Go straight up to Healy Pass.
 Return the way you came.

 Trail Head